cespinosad/cespinosad.github.io/content/wip/aggregate/index.md

 ---
-title: "The macroeconomic effect of modern protectionism"
+title: "The Macroeconomic Effect of Modern Protectionism"
 authors:
 - Cristian Espinosa